jahoffgir/csci320-retail/README.md

     * issues faced in the design process and solutions to the issues,
     * explanation of your ER diagram and reduction to tables,
     * a description of the data you plan to use
-- [ ] ER diagram: separate  le is  ne but must be a PDF
+- [ ] ER diagram: separate file is fine but must be a PDF
 - [ ] A listing of sample data used in your database
-- [ ] A  storyboard  of  your   nal  UI.
+- [ ] A  storyboard  of  your final  UI.
 Basically  a  sample  of  what  the  UI  will  look  like.
-Asimple storyboard of actions that a user can preform is sufficient.
-Example each of thepurpose of the UI shown in each of the mockups.
-This does not have to be fancy atthis point.
+A simple storyboard of actions that a user can preform is sufficient.
+Example each of the purpose of the UI shown in each of the mockups.
+This does not have to be fancy at this point.
 Hand drawn mockups are fine.